-Keeping awake windows tight and consistent, putting your baby to sleep at roughly the same time each night, and having the same wind down before sleep (more on this later), all go a long way to stopping your baby fighting sleep.
+Keeping awake windows tight and consistent, putting your baby to down at roughly the same time each night, and having the same wind down before going down (more on this later), all go a long way.

 3. Address Their Anxiety

 As we mentioned above, it’s normal for a baby to feel anxious when separated from their parents, and this can lead to a stressed baby, which clearly isn’t conducive to good sleep.